MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 > [!WARNING]
 > Defining an incorrect query in the update policy can prevent any data from being ingested into the source table.

-### Testing performance impact
+### Performance impact

-* Defining an update policy can affect the performance of a Kusto cluster because it affects any ingestion into the source table.
+Defining an update policy can affect the performance of a Kusto cluster because it affects any ingestion into the source table.
+Ingestion of an number of data shards is multiplied by the number of target tables.
 We recommend that the `Query` part of the update policy is optimized to work well.
 * You can test an update policy's additional performance impact on an ingestion operation.
 Invoke the policy on specific and already-existing extents, before creating or altering the policy or function it uses in its `Query` part.

+## Scenarios

-## Examples
+## Transient source table

+So as not to keep the raw data in the source table, set a soft-delete period of 0 in the source table's [retention policy](retentionpolicy.md), and set the update policy as transactional.
+In this situation:
+* The source data isn't queryable from the source table.
+* The source data isn't persisted to durable storage as part of the ingestion operation.
+* Operational performance will Improve.
+* Post-ingestion resources for background grooming operations will be reduced.
+These operations are done on [extents](../management/extents-overview.md) in the source table.

 ### Update policy behaving like regular ingestion